t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 The above scenario becomes more urgent when we consider the so called "harvest and decrypt" attack in which an attacker can start to harvest (store) encrypted data today, before a quantum-computer is available, and decrypt it years later, once a quantum computer is available.

-This situation would require us to move to quantum-resistant alternatives, in particular, for those functionalities involving key exchange, public-key encryption and signatures.
+This situation would require us to move to quantum-resistant alternatives, in particular, for those functionalities involving key exchange, public-key encryption and signatures. {{ID-c2pq}} describes when quantum computers may become widely available and what steps are necessary for transition to cryptographic algorithms that provide security even in presence of quantum computers.
 While such future planning is hard, it may be a necessity in certain critical IoT deployments which are expected to last decades or more.
 Although increasing the key-size of the different algorithms is definitely an option, it would also incur additional computational overhead and network traffic.
 This would be undesirable in most scenarios.
 There have been recent advancements in quantum-resistant cryptography.

 We refer to {{ETSI_GR_QSC_001}} for an extensive overview of existing quantum-resistant cryptography. {{RFC7696}} provides guidelines for cryptographic algorithm agility.